sqlxpert/aws-tag-sched-ops/readme.md

    _Security Tip:_ The file's current `md5sum` is `22026de6ba32c87d8cc41dd69bf474fc`

 5. Navigate to the [CloudFormation Console](https://console.aws.amazon.com/cloudformation/home).
 Click Create Stack.
 Under "Choose a template", click "Upload a template to Amazon S3".
 Click Choose File and navigate to your local copy of [`aws_tag_sched_ops.yaml`](aws_tag_sched_ops.yaml).
-On the next page, set these values (only):
+On the next page, set these items (only):

    |Item|Value|
    |--|--|